Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

         + Contained and eradicated the attacker
         + Recovered systems

-- Examples of Cyber Threats
+- Types of Cyber Threats
+  + The world of cybersecurity is constantly evolving, with new threats emerging every day.
+Understanding the different types of threats that exist is crucial for security teams to effectively protect their organizations.
   + Cyber threats can be separated into 2 categories:
     + Common cyber threats including:
       + data leakage